cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/1-Projects.md

 ## What is a Record Key?

-Once you're setup to record test runs, we automatically generate you a Record Key for the project.
+Once you're setup to record test runs, we automatically generate a **Record Key** for the project.

-A Record Key is a GUID that looks like this:
+**A record Kkey is a GUID that looks like this:**

 ```shell
 f4466038-70c2-4688-9ed9-106bf013cd73